This post was first published in 2021. The program has grown and evolved quickly so some information may be outdated.

 One mentee secured an internship with the UK civil service following guidance from her mentor.

-One mentor recommended a research policy fellowship to her mentee which she applied to and was granted.
+One mentor recommended a research policy fellowship to her mentee which she applied for and was granted.

-The majority of mentees reported i) making multiple supportive connections through WANBAM, ii) being introduced to resources that helped them, and iii) that their mentors had guided them through challenging situations both in a professional and personal context.
+The majority of mentees reported i) making multiple supportive connections through Magnify Mentoring, ii) being introduced to resources that helped them, and iii) that their mentors had guided them through challenging situations both in a professional and personal context.

 We initially presumed our mentees and mentors would be highly time-constrained so didn’t offer opportunities to network outside of the mentorship.
 In feedback, both mentors and mentees reported wanting to be part of a broader community and not having sufficient opportunities to connect meaningfully with others.
 As a result, we created a Slack workspace for current and former program participants, peer groups for mentees, and icebreaker events.